Internet of Things (IoT) security: 9 ways you can help protect yourself

 Authored by a Symantec employee

-Wearable devices are essentially data collectors.
-The personal data collected and stored with these devices, such as your name, age, health and location can aid criminals in stealing your identity.
-These devices also have the capability to transmit information via Bluetooth LE or wireless Internet, which can leave the information they hold vulnerable to cyber criminal activity.
+Your connected devices are data collectors.
+The personal information collected and stored with these devices — such as your name, age, health data, location and more — can aid criminals in stealing your identity.

-- Be aware of what data the device or app wants to use on your phone.
-If it seems illogical or too risky, deny the permission.
+- Know what data the device or app wants to access on your phone.
+If it seems unnecessary for the app’s functionality or too risky, deny permission.

 Symantec Corporation, the world’s leading cyber security company, allows organizations, governments, and people to secure their most important data wherever it lives.
 More than 50 million people and families rely on Symantec’s Norton and LifeLock comprehensive digital safety platform to help protect their personal information, devices, home networks, and identities.

 Copyright © 2019 Symantec Corporation.
 All rights reserved.
 Symantec, the Symantec Logo, the Checkmark Logo, Norton, Norton by Symantec, LifeLock, and the LockMan Logo are trademarks or registered trademarks of Symantec Corporation or its affiliates in the United States and other countries.
 Firefox is a trademark of Mozilla Foundation.
 Android, Google Chrome, Google Play and the Google Play logo are trademarks of Google, LLC.
 Mac, iPhone, iPad, Apple and the Apple logo are trademarks of Apple Inc., registered in the U.S. and other countries.
 App Store is a service mark of Apple Inc. Microsoft and the Windows logo are trademarks of Microsoft Corporation in the United States and/or other countries.
 The Android robot is reproduced or modified from work created and shared by Google and used according to terms described in the Creative Commons 3.0 Attribution License.
 Other names may be trademarks of their respective owners.